Ramón Castilla: Participation in the new republic

+In November 1833, he reappeared in Tarapacá, where he supported the proclamation of General Luis José de Orbegoso as provisional president.
+He then went to Arequipa and, when General Pedro Bermúdez's rebellion broke out, he remained loyal to the government and participated in the campaign against the southern rebels, who were defeated at the Battle of Cangallo.
+With internal peace restored after the Embrace of Maquinhuayo, he was promoted to Brigadier General.

+In Chile, Castilla joined the group of Peruvian émigrés who opposed the Peru–Bolivian Confederation project and hoped to return with the support of a Chilean expeditionary force, which the all-powerful Chilean minister Diego Portales was meticulously assembling.
+However, a group of Chilean officers opposed this expedition and mutinied in Quillota on 3 June 1837, arresting Portales.
+Castilla joined the Chilean forces sent to quell the uprising, commanding the Junín Cuirassiers, a corps of 150 Peruvian volunteers.
+The mutineers were defeated at the Battle of Cerro Barón, but Portales was killed; nevertheless, the Chilean government's war plans continued.

+From Chile, the so-called Restorative Expeditions were organized against the Confederation, composed of allied Chilean and Peruvian armies, which Castilla joined.
+In the first expedition, Castilla was head of the Peruvian Legion and prefect of Arequipa.
+He had serious disagreements with Manuel Ignacio de Vivanco, the leader of the Peruvian expeditionaries.
+This expedition failed in Arequipa, and Castilla, along with the rest of the restorationists, returned to Chile.

 In 1839 Castilla beside the Chilean general Manuel Bulnes decided the victory of the Restorative Army in the battle of Yungay (War of the Confederation) and was named Minister of War and Minister of Finance in 1839 under Agustín Gamarra.
 Under the latter post, Castilla was responsible for Peru's first lucrative guano exportation.
 Meanwhile, president Gamarra had been harboring intentions of annexing Bolivia back to Peru and, in 1841, he led an invasion army to Bolivia, only to be defeated and killed by the army of José Ballivián during the Battle of Ingavi, leaving Peru without a leader.
 During that year various infights among caudillos occurred who constantly proclaimed themselves Presidents.
 Manuel Menéndez, then Vice President, assumed the presidency, but was overthrown by a coup d'état led by Juan Crisóstomo Torrico in 1842.